-There’s no point designing a 5 nines availability infrastructure if the application itself cannot achieve 5 nines availability.
-Here are 4 things to consider when designing a highly available application:
+There’s no point designing a five 9s availability infrastructure if the application itself cannot achieve that level of availability.
+Here are four things to consider when designing a highly available application:

-- Fault Isolation Zones – in AWS terms this can mean architecting your application to leverage multiple Regions and Availability Zones.
-Regions are geographic locations around the globe that contain 2 or more Availability Zones (AZ).
+- Fault Isolation Zones: in AWS terms this can mean architecting your application to leverage multiple Regions and Availability Zones.
+Regions are geographic locations around the globe that contain two or more Availability Zones (AZ).
 Availability Zones are physically separate datacentres within a region with isolated power, network and cooling.
-So in theory no 2 availability zones should fail at the same time.
+So, in theory, no two Availability Zones should fail at the same time.

-- Recovery Oriented Computing – Recovery Oriented Computing, or ROC, focuses on having the right monitoring in place to detect all types of failure, and then automating recovery procedures to automatically recover from a failure.
+- Recovery Oriented Computing: Recovery Oriented Computing (ROC) focuses on having the right monitoring in place to detect all types of failure, and then automating recovery procedures to automatically recover from a failure.

 Operational Considerations for Reliability

-- Deployment – Deployments should be automated where possible using a deployment methodology to decrease the risk of failure, such as Blue-Green, Canary, Feature Toggles or Failure Isolation Zone deployments.
+- Deployment: where possible, deployments should be automated using a deployment methodology (e.g. Blue-Green, Canary, Feature Toggles or Failure Isolation Zone deployments) to decrease the risk of failure.

-- Monitoring and Alerting – Deep monitoring of both your infrastructure and your application is essential to meet availability goals.
-You need to know the status and availability of each component of the infrastructure and application, and the overall user experience being delivered.
+- Monitoring and Alerting: deep monitoring of both your infrastructure and your application is essential to meet availability goals.
+You need to know the status and availability of each component of the infrastructure and application, as well as the overall user experience being delivered.

-So we’ve touched on a number of the different elements of the AWS Reliability pillar to get you thinking about the architecture of your AWS infrastructure and applications.
-AWS have a great white paper which goes into a lot more detail and lists out some hypothetical examples to illustrate some of the concepts – you can read the whitepaper here.
+So, we’ve touched on a number of the different elements of the AWS Reliability pillar to get you thinking about the architecture of your AWS infrastructure and applications.
+AWS has a great white paper, which goes into a lot more detail and lists out some hypothetical examples to illustrate some of the concepts.

-If you need any help, either in reviewing current AWS infrastructure against the AWS Well Architected Framework, or in designing highly available AWS systems, then Logicata will be pleased to help.
-Our AWS Managed Services ensure continuous improvement of your application infrastructure against the Well Architected Framework.
+If you need any help, either in reviewing your current AWS infrastructure against the AWS Well-Architected Framework or in designing highly available AWS systems, then Logicata is more than happy to help.
+Our AWS Managed Services ensure continuous improvement of your application infrastructure against the Well-Architected Framework.
 Please reach out to us for more information.